Continuing Education Activity

 A typical recommended dose is 10 mg for a 70 kg individual.
-Administration is subcutaneous, intramuscular, or intravenous; this dose may be repeated every 3 to 6 hours as necessary.
-The recommended single maximum dose is 20mg in an opioid nontolerant individual with a total maximum daily dose is 160mg.
-In opioid-dependent patients the dose should be reduced by ¼ and the patient should be observed for signs of opioid withdrawal.
-In patients who are not opioid tolerant, withdrawal symptoms have not been seen from other opioid medications that have been given in the same acute setting as nalbuphine.
+The administration is subcutaneous, intramuscular, or intravenous; this dose may be repeated every 3 to 6 hours as necessary.
+The recommended single maximum dose is 20mg in an opioid, nontolerant individual with a maximum daily dose of 160mg.
+In opioid-dependent patients, the dose should be reduced by 25%, and the patient should be observed for signs of opioid withdrawal.
+In patients who are not opioid-tolerant, withdrawal symptoms have not been seen from other opioid medications that have been given in the same acute setting as nalbuphine.
 The potency of nalbuphine is comparable to morphine on a mg-to-mg basis.

 Less than one year: safety and efficacy not established.

-Greater than one year: 0.1-0.2 mg/kg intravenously, intramuscularly or subcutaneously every 3-4 hours as needed.
+Greater than one year: 0.1 to 0.2 mg/kg intravenously, intramuscularly, or subcutaneously every 3 to 4 hours as needed.
 The maximum single dose is 20 mg.
 Maximum daily dose 160 mg.